Top 5 UI/UX Design Agencies In The World — January 2022

 Team size: 1300+

-ustwo is a digital product design studio that’s well-known as a developer of the award-winning Monument Valley games.
-They offer strategy, UI/UX design, and app development services.
+ustwo is a digital product design studio that’s also well-known as a developer of the award-winning Monument Valley games.
+The UK-headquartered user experience design firm creates meaningful products that inspire an emotional response in users’ lives.
+They offer digital product and UX strategy, UI & UX design, and mobile app development services.

 Location: London, NYC, Sydney, Tokyo, Malmö, Lisbon